ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 # Apache Kafka

-In this article I am presenting real time event processing and analytics using **Kafka** deployed on Kubernetes cluster.
+In this article we are presenting real time event processing and analytics using **Kafka** deployed on Kubernetes cluster.
 We are documenting how to deploy this capability on IBM Cloud Private using a [**Kafka**](https://Kafka.apache.org/) open source distribution or the new [IBM Event Streams product](https://developer.ibm.com/messaging/event-streams/) and how to remote connect from hosts outside of the cluster, how to support high availability...

 Update 11/2018 - *Author: [Jerome Boyer](https://www.linkedin.com/in/jeromeboyer/)*

 ## Table of contents

 * [Introduction - concepts - use cases](#introduction)
 * [Details](#kafka-stream-details)
 * [Architecture](#architecture)